Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 (Packing note: yesterday, we had moved both pairs of our Chaco &ldquo;magic sandals&rdquo; from the rubber pack to the gear pack and were surprised how notable the extra weight was.
 Today, to balance the load, we moved one pair to the food pack.)
+The food barrels are notably lighter and we've started moving gear into them.

 Wind is low, with occasional gusts.
 No clouds excepting a few mares tales.

-The food barrels are notably lighter and we've started moving gear into them.

 I choose to paddle along the north shore of Birch Lake.
-I'd forgotten how many down trees there in the water.
+I'd forgotten how many down trees there are in the water.
 A few trees are standing well out in the lake.
 The first dam at Prairie Portage was built around 1900.
-Could these standing dead trees be from before that?
+The standing trees are old and bleached, but could they be from before that?

 ![Royce on Big Knife Portage 2025-08-10 11:33](./attachments/202508101133-000.jpeg "Royce on Big Knife Portage 2025-08-10 11:33")